 Our Curriculum prepares Family Medicine physicians who are reliable and competent to provide comprehensive care for patients presenting with a wide range of concerns.
 Rotations are scheduled in a block system and vary according to year (see below).
 Our curriculum is designed to incorporate the ACGME developmentally-based family medicine specific-attributes that residents are expected to demonstrate as they progress through the program and include six core competencies: Patient Care, Medical Knowledge, Professionalism, Practice Based Learning and Improvement; Systems-Based Practice; and Interpersonal Communication.
-In addition to the rotations, the program offers, a two week Community Medicine rotation (PGY 1); an Outpatient Psychiatry Rotation at our comprehensive psychiatric center: St. Vincent’s (PGY 2); and a range of in-house elective opportunities.
+In addition to the rotations, the program offers, a two week Community Medicine Rotation (PGY 1); an Outpatient Psychiatry Rotation at our comprehensive psychiatric center: St. Vincent’s (PGY 2); and a range of in-house elective opportunities.
 Daily didactic presentations include Board review, Core Curriculum presentations, Journal Club, and patient round presentations by residents.
-A longitudinal behavioral medicine curriculum is inclusive of Resident Well Being and didactic conferences, as well as one-on-one videotape review and patient consultation.
+A longitudinal behavioral medicine curriculum is inclusive of Resident Well-Being monthly conferences.